 Where, then, does Hunt fit in?
 One suggestion is to look at Crane’s oiler.
 The only named character, the robust Billie almost towers as a physical presence.
 Maybe a bit of a reach, but it’s arguable that Hunt and Brooder represent the same thing: the gunman.
 As such, they’re mentally and physically best equipped to survive.

 Finally, nature.
 Nature can’t be reasoned, bargained, or negotiated with.
 You don’t have to go very far into it before you move down significantly on the food chain.
 The ancient Greeks knew this.
 So did the Medievals.
 And the Romantic poets.
 And the writers of Naturalism, like Crane.

-In other words, nature doesn’t give a rat’s ass about you, if you’re stuck in the ocean/desert/tundra/jungle, or if you therefore stand a better than average chance of dying.
+In other words, nature doesn’t give a rat’s ass about you, or where you’re stuck (ocean, desert, tundra, jungle), or what your chances are of living or dying.
 Throw in some cannibals to represent violence, taboo, and the brutishness hidden in all of us (all central themes in Naturalism).